 Students benefit from the flexibility of online courses in addition to applying this information in “real life” counseling experiences using two weekend residencies and extensive faculty supervised field requirements.

-Since 2018, our graduates have had a 100% pass rate on their School Counseling Certification exam.
+Between 2018 and 2020, our graduates have had a 100% pass rate on their School Counseling Certification exam.
 That’s the GMercyU difference.

 Graduates will come away with: